In this post, we discuss things to think about when you review a book or when you you read like a writer.

 - Plot: Does the story work?
 Is it believable?
 Is it good?
 Was it unexpected or predictable?

 - Did I like the book or not?
+How did it make me feel?
 I allocate a mark out of 5.
 (See our scoring criteria.)

 I learn from every book I read.
 If I find something I enjoy I examine it and see if I can apply the techniques to my writing.
 If I find something that irritates me I’ll work through my manuscripts to see if I have made the same mistake.